Māori health promotion – a comprehensive definition and strategic considerations

 Exploring How Te Tiriti o Waitangi can strengthen health promotion capacity

 This webishop is about building the structures to support health promotion as a relevant field in Aotearoa for the benefit of the public health sector, the health promotion workforce, and the wellbeing of our nation.
-Our panel of experts in health promotion discuss the collaborative effort in Aotearoa, led by HPF, to ensure the greater recognition of our profession, and its stability, as envisaged in Te Uru Kahikatea, the Public Health Workforce Development Strategy of the Ministry of Health.
+Our panel of experts in health promotion discusses the collaborative effort in Aotearoa, led by HPF, to ensure the greater recognition of our profession and its stability, as envisaged in Te Uru Kahikatea, the Public Health Workforce Development Strategy of the Ministry of Health.

 Māori Health Promotion – Developing a prosperous workforce for whānau and whenua